xLightsSequencer/xLights/README.txt

-   -- enh (keith)   Add model export to Minleon Network Effects Controller file which can be loaded onto SD card -- bug (keith)   Fix video display in xSchedule on OSX -- enh (keith)   Add custom frame rates to new sequence setup -- enh (billy)   Enhance scheduler web interface.
+   -- enh (keith)   Add model export to Minleon Network Effects Controller file which can be loaded onto SD card -- bug (keith)   Fix video display in xSchedule on OSX -- enh (keith)   Add custom frame rates to new sequence setup -- bug (keith)   Fix triangle wave left to right not working -- enh (billy)   Enhance scheduler web interface.
 More functionality.
 More responsive.
 2017.6  Feb 27, 2017
    -- bug (dkulp)   Fix xScheduler logging on OSX